-Research indicates that user ratings on the quality of training is the single greatest predictor of overall Electronic Health Record (EHR) user experience1.
-These findings, combined with reports that 1 in 3 providers cite EHRs as the leading contributor to the burnout epidemic, are leading health systems to re-invest in new and innovative training approaches2.
+Research indicates that user ratings on the quality of training are the single greatest predictor of overall Electronic Health Record (EHR) user experience1.
+These findings are leading health systems to re-invest in new and innovative training approaches.

-Amplifire developed its Epic EHR training Library in conjunction with UCHealth to optimize the learner experience via an adaptive training platform designed to aid physicians, nurses, and technicians to effectively navigate the patient record workflow, reduce onboarding and training time, and optimize the use of the EHR system as a whole.
+Amplifire developed the Epic EHR training Library in conjunction with UCHealth to help physicians, nurses, and technicians effectively navigate the patient record workflow, reduce onboarding and training time, and optimize overall use of the EHR system.